lal12/documenter/README.md

 - Write a daemon which listens for incoming scan (by pressing scan on the scanner)
 - Add a document viewer on document page
 - Do not ocr PDFs which already contain text
+- Add batch operations to UI
+- Add progress bar or some other indicator during OCR
+- Add more filtering options on documents page